 This follows the industry’s response to the same call opened at the end of the last year for the Hunter-Central Coast REZ which, by the end of February, attracted seven offshore wind project proposals among a total of 87 projects representing almost 40 GW and more than AUD 100 billion (approx. EUR 68.9 billion) of potential investment.

-As reported in June by our sister site Offshore Energy, the Illawarra REZ is the first of the five Renewable Energy Zones the NSW Government plans to establish through the Energy Corporation of NSW (EnergyCo), the state-controlled statutory authority that will lead the delivery of the REZs.
+As reported in June by our sibling site Offshore Energy, the Illawarra REZ is the first of the five Renewable Energy Zones the NSW government plans to establish through the Energy Corporation of NSW (EnergyCo), the state-controlled statutory authority that will lead the delivery of the REZs.

 The information provided through the expressions of interest will be used by EnergyCo to inform the timing, capacity, design and location of the Illawarra REZ and is the first step in engaging with industry on its design.